Are you already spending big on Google Ads, but still getting small results? I think I know why. Your Google Ads Negative Keywords List is wrong.

 While it may be easy to dismiss these, you shouldn’t.
 Even if they only lead to a click here or there, they’ll add up over time.

 And once you’ve done your research, remember to take it a step further with experiments, testing, and constant vigilance.

-Always make sure that the positive keywords you have left are circling back to use intent, and let the negatives block the rest.
+Always make sure that the positive keywords you have left are circling back to searcher intent, and let the negatives block the rest.

-For example, each of these options could show the same ad if you were to pop them into Google:
+For example, each of these options could show the same ad if you were to pop them into Google’s search bar:

 - Promo code